israellev/fullstack-los-angeles/react/01-24.07/class-puzzle.md

 Home Pussles

 Please create component for each exercise,
-You need to use props and useState()
+You need to use 'props' and 'useState()'

 1. Counter
 create simple counter that received a props of 'start' seconds, and increase the number each a second.